Writer. speaker.

 I was raised in a high-control group that called itself The Truth.

-When I left, I thought freedom would feel like running.
+I thought freedom would feel like running.
 Thought it would feel like joy.

-It felt like an absence.
+Instead, It felt like an absence.
 Like being unmade.
 It tasted like air I didn’t know how to breathe.

 I write for the ones who know leaving isn’t the end of the story.